harryworld/course/phase-2/lessons/2nd-pass/02-rails.md

 5. `B` tells the rails executable not to run bundler automatically (more on this anon -- we'll run it manually)
 6. `G` tells the rails executable not to create its own .gitignore file (we're using GitHub's version)
 7. `T` tells the rails executable not to include the testing framework (we'll add our own later)
-8. `O` tells the rails executable not to include ActiveRecord (we'll be using MongoDB and Mongoid)
+8. `O` tells the rails executable not to include ActiveRecord (Leave it, we'll be using ActiveRecord)

 You can see all the options for `rails new` by running `rails new -h`.